hellenshengfy/hellenshengfy.github.io/content/en/posts/2023-05-13-catalhoyok.md

 1. Domesticated:

-        1.1 Sheep and goat (Sheep: of confidence; goat: most likely)
+        1.1 Sheep and goat (Sheep: of confidence; goat: most likely to be demesticated)
             - Numerically dominated in animal bones.
             - Slaughtered as juveniles or subadults
             - Wool / dairy products of little importance.